 Spring is an absolutely beautiful time of the year in Southern California.
 A time when the air is filled with intoxicating fragrances from a host of newly blooming wildflowers in the desert and coastal areas from mid-February through May, peaking in mid-March.

 However, this also depends a lot on the rainfall and temperatures of each season and it is hard to pinpoint an exact time.
-I highly recommend watching the local news channels and check for current updates on the local California Wildflower bloom, and then act quick once the buds are starting to bloom.
+I highly recommend watching the local news channels and checking for current updates on the local California Wildflower bloom, and then acting quickly once the buds are starting to bloom.
+With all the rain we had in the last weeks, 2023 looks promising for higher than average bloom, maybe even a superbloom?
+We’ll have to keep watching how the rain continues in Southern California this spring.
+In any case, it is still worth driving out there and soaking it all in and enjoying nature.

 California Super Bloom